skip to content

 The first demonstration reqires you to keep clicking the image to see the next frame, and it wraps around to the start when you reach the last frame.

 This works in Opera, Firefox and is buggy in IE8.
+Now working in Safari and Chrome.

 The second demonstration just needs you to keep the mouse moving over the image in MOST browsers.
 But the BIG drawback to this method is that the speed of movement of the mouse governs the speed of animation.
 This works in Firefox, Opera, Safari and Google Chrome.